felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/configuration.md

 ## Inventory

-The inventory data in HubRise can be manually pushed into Just Eat Flyt from the Just Eat Flyt Bridge **Actions** page.
+You can push inventory data into Just Eat from the **Actions** page.
+When you do so, products set as out of stock in HubRise are hidden on Just Eat.

-You might also set the Just Eat Flyt Bridge to automatically hide products on your Just Eat store when they are set as unavailable in your HubRise inventory by ticking the **Enable automatic inventory push** box.
+You might also set the Just Eat Flyt Bridge to automatically push inventory to Just Eat whenever your HubRise inventory is updated.
+This is done by ticking the **Enable automatic inventory push** checkbox.

 ## Save the Configuration